Major Taylor: Honors and tributes

+A mural, painted by Shawn Michael Warren, was dedicated in Indianapolis, in September 2021, to honor his legacy.

+The Charles River Museum of Industry and Innovation, in Waltham, MA, has several displays dedicated to Major Taylor and his rivalry with Eddie McDuffee, both of whom rode Orient Bicycles, manufactured by the Metz Waltham Manufacturing Company.

+In Dec.
+2023, U.S. Rep. Jim Baird of Indiana, (R) and U.S. Rep. Jonathan L. Jackson of Illinois, (D), spearheaded an effort to award the Congressional Gold Medal to Taylor.
+The measure was, co-sponsored by U.S. Rep. James P. McGovern, D-Worcester.
+(Status of that unknown.)

 In popular culture

 Actor Philip Morris portrayed Taylor in the 1992 television mini-series Tracks of Glory.
 Blues musician Otis Taylor (no relation) recorded "He Never Raced on Sunday," a song about Taylor for his 2004 album Double V. In 2007, Nike produced the Major Taylor "premium" collection of their most iconic sneakers in a light brown/neon yellow/white colorway.
 In the same year, SOMA Fabrications began making a set of bicycle handlebars called the Major Taylor Bar, which is a replica of 1930s drop handlebar that was named for Taylor.
-Dewshane Williams portrayed Taylor in the 2013 episode of television drama series Murdoch Mysteries, "Tour de Murdoch".
+Dewshane Williams portrayed Taylor in the 2013 episode of television drama series Murdoch Mysteries, "Tour de Murdoch."

-On April 12, 2018, at a private exhibition in the TheTimesCenter in New York City, cognac brand Hennessy announced that Taylor would become the subject the company's fifth instalment of their "Wild Rabbit" advertising campaign, created with agency Droga5, which through a series of partnerships tells inspirational the stories of culturally influential people, with the slogan "Never stop.
-Never settle."
-The event included the unveiling some of the partnerships including Kadir Nelson's bronze sculpture of Taylor, The Major.
-The campaign launched to the public with a television commercial during the 2018 NBA Finals in April.
-The Major directed by Derek Cianfrance, which has cuts in various lengths, features a voiceover from rapper Nas and recreates Taylor racing in an indoor velodrome.
-The 30-second cut was shown during third and fourth quarters of the Super Bowl LIII in February 2019, Hennessy's first appearance in a Super Bowl commercial.
-On April 22, 2018, ESPN premiered the Hennessy-sponsored television documentary short The Six Day Race: The Story of Marshall "Major" Taylor; directed by Colin Barnicle, it features interviews with contemporary African-American athletes, road cyclist Ayesha McGowan and BMX rider Nigel Sylvester.

-In 2019, two Taylor-inspired brand collaborations were released, with part of the proceeds going to the NBC.
-Kerby Jean-Raymond, under his haute couture fashion label Pyer Moss, designed a five-piece collection "MMT 140", and Affinity Cycles made limited-run of a modern replica Taylor-era track bicycle.
-In partnership with the NBC, a series of tribute bicycle rides took place across the U.S. in November and December marking Taylor's birth date, and the creation of the $25,000 "MMT Higher Education Scholarship", awarded to one winner with the best "Never stop.
-Never settle." story.
+Major Taylor was used in a 2018-19 promotional campaign by the drinks brand Hennessy, part of a series focusing on "inspirational stories" of "culturally influential people".
+The campaign included TV commercials aired during the Super Bowl and the NBA Finals, featuring a voiceover from rapper Nas, as well as television documentary short The Six Day Race: The Story of Marshall "Major" Taylor; directed by Colin Barnicle, it features interviews with contemporary African-American athletes, road cyclist Ayesha McGowan and BMX rider Nigel Sylvester.
+Other parts of the campaign were a limited run replica track bicycle, a bronze sculpture of Taylor by Kadir Nelson and a series of tribute bicycle rides took place across the U.S. in November and December marking Taylor's birth date, and the creation of the $25,000 "MMT Higher Education Scholarship".
 Also in 2019, Taylor's name and likeness was licensed to Major Taylor Cycling Wear of Columbus Ohio to manufacture and distribute official sports- and cycling-wear bearing the image of Major Taylor.

-Graphic novel publisher Drawn and Quarterly plans to publish a biography of Taylor by comic artist Frederick Noland in 2023.
+Graphic novel publisher Drawn and Quarterly announced plans to publish a biography of Taylor by comic artist Frederick Noland.
+This was originally planned for 2023 but an autumn 2026 publication date was announced at the 2025 Comic Con in San Diego, where the cover was revealed.